jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

 layout: blog
 title: 'Pod Security Admission (PSA) Graduates to Beta'
 date: 2021-12-15
-slug: pod-security-admission-psa-beta
+slug: pod-security-admission-beta
 ---

 **Authors:** Jim Angel (Google), Lachlan Evenson (Microsoft)

 _Editor's note: [Jim Angel](https://twitter.com/JimmAngel) and [Lachlan Evenson](https://twitter.com/LachlanEvenson) are both [CNCF Cloud Ambassadors](https://www.cncf.io/people/ambassadors/) and wear many hats in the open source Kubernetes community.
-Jim is a Cloud Consultant at Google and Lachlan is a Principal Program Manager on the Azure Core Upstream._
+Jim is a Cloud Consultant at Google and Lachlan is a Principal Program Manager on the Azure Core Upstream team._

 ## Introduction

-With the release of Kubernetes v1.23, [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) has now entered beta.
-PSA is a [built-in](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) admission controller that evaluates pod specifications against a predefined set of [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and determines whether to `admit` or `deny` the pod from running.
-PSA is the successor to [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) which was deprecated in v1.21 and is removed in v1.25.
+With the release of Kubernetes v1.23, [Pod Security Admission (PSA)](/docs/concepts/security/pod-security-admission/) has now entered beta.
+PSA is a [built-in](/docs/reference/access-authn-authz/admission-controllers/) admission controller that evaluates pod specifications against a predefined set of [Pod Security Standards](/docs/concepts/security/pod-security-standards/) and determines whether to `admit` or `deny` the pod from running.
+PSA is the successor to [PodSecurityPolicy](/docs/concepts/policy/pod-security-policy/) which was deprecated in v1.21 and is removed in v1.25.
 Let's explore how Pod Security Admission works in the hope that cluster administrators and developers alike will use this to enforce secure defaults for their workloads.
 In this blog we will cover the key concepts of Pod Security Admission along with how to use it.

 ## Why Pod Security Admission

-Pod Security Admission overcomes the shortcomings of, deprecated, Pod Security Policy (PSP):
+Pod Security Admission overcomes key shortcomings of Kubernetes' existing, but deprecated, PodSecurityPolicy (PSP) mechanism:

    * Policy authorization model — challenging to deploy with controllers.
-   * Challenging to enable — no dry-run/audit capabilities made it hard to enable.
+   * Risks around switching — a lack of dry-run/audit capabilities made it hard to enable PodSecurityPolicy.
    * Inconsistent and Unbounded API — security constraints were ever-changing which led to the API needing changes.

 The shortcomings of PSP made it very difficult to use which led the community to reevaluate whether or not a better implementation could achieve the same goals.
 One of those goals was to provide an out-of-the-box solution to apply security best practices.
 Pod Security Admission ships with predefined Pod Security levels that a cluster administrator can configure to meet the desired security posture.

-It's important to note that Pod Security Admission doesn't have complete feature parity with the deprecated Pod Security Policy.
+It's important to note that Pod Security Admission doesn't have complete feature parity with the deprecated PodSecurityPolicy.
 Specifically, it doesn't have the ability to `mutate` or change Kubernetes resources to auto-remediate a policy violation on behalf of the user.
 Additionally, it doesn't provide fine-grain control over each allowed field and value within a pod specification or any other Kubernetes resource that you may wish to evaluate.
-If you need more fine-grained policy control then take a look at the [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) project which supports such use cases.
+If you need more fine-grained policy control then take a look at the [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [other](/docs/concepts/security/pod-security-standards/#faq) projects which support such use cases.

 Pod Security Admission also adheres to Kubernetes best practices of declarative object management by denying resources that violate the policy.
 This requires resources to be updated in source repositories, and tooling to be updated prior to being deployed to Kubernetes.

 ## How Does Pod Security Admission Work?

-Pod Security Admission is a built-in [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
+Pod Security Admission is a built-in [admission controller](/docs/reference/access-authn-authz/admission-controllers/).
 Admission controllers function by intercepting requests in the Kubernetes API server prior to persistence to storage.
 They can either `admit` or `deny` a request.
 In the case of Pod Security Admission, pod specifications will be evaluated against a configured policy in the form of a Pod Security Standard.
-This means that security sensitive fields in a pod specification will only be allowed to have [specific](https://kubernetes.io/docs/concepts/security/pod-security-standards/#profile-details) values.
+This means that security sensitive fields in a pod specification will only be allowed to have [specific](h/docs/concepts/security/pod-security-standards/#profile-details) values.

 ## Configuring Pod Security Admission

 ### Pod Security Standards

-In order to use Pod Security Admission we first need to understand [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+In order to use Pod Security Admission we first need to understand [Pod Security Standards](/docs/concepts/security/pod-security-standards/).
 These standards define three different policy levels that range from permissive to restrictive.
 These levels are as follows:
    * Privileged — open and unrestricted
    * Baseline — Covers most common known privilege escalations and provides an easier onboarding
    * Restricted — Highly restricted, covering best practices.
 May cause compatibility issues